Submit manuscript...

 Introduction

+Heart failure is a major cause of high morbidity and mortality in diabetic populations.
+Usually occurs as a consequence of premature atherosclerosis and CAD, but numerous experimental and clinical studies suggests a link between cardiomyopathy and diabetes in the absence of hypertension, valve and coronary artery disease.
+Heart failure in asymptomatic diabetic patients represents a distinct clinical entity-diabetic cardiomyopathy.
+Although the term was first introduced by Rubler et al.,1 controversies still exist regarding pathophysiology and treatment.
 Diabetic cardiomyopathy has a progressive course.
 The etiology is multifactorial.
 Metabolic changes lead to cellular and molecular abnormalities, but the pathogenic and pathophysiological mechanisms are not defined in details.
 Structural changes lead to functional abnormalities of the left ventricle (LV).
 At the beginning, they are asymptomatic, but with the time, lead to overt heart failure.
 Current knowledge of pathophysiological mechanisms in diabetic cardiomyopathy is not consistent enough to take responsibility for the onset of cardiomyopathy, independently.
 This fact arouses suspicion of the existence of an additional risk factor that affects the myocardium and leads to dysfunction.
 The last decade, the interest is focused on the research of metabolic disturbances of the myocardium:

-i.
-Abnormal glucose metabolism and glycotoxicity
+1. Abnormal glucose metabolism and glycotoxicity

-ii.
-Abnormal lipid metabolism and lipotoxicity
+2. Abnormal lipid metabolism and lipotoxicity

-iii.
-Inflammatory reaction with increased oxidative stress [2].
+3. Inflammatory reaction with increased oxidative stress.2

-Haemodynamic and cellular mechanisms lead to structural and functional damage of the myocardium and the onset of diabetic cardiomyopathy.
+Pathophysiological mechanisms in the development of diabetic cardiomyopathy: Haemodynamic and cellular mechanisms lead to structural and functional damage of the myocardium and the onset of diabetic cardiomyopathy.
 The diastolic dysfunction (DD) is the first abnormality, but with the time, leads to systolic dysfunction.
-In systolic heart failure, the main functional abnormality is impaired myocardial contractililty, where the calcium ion plays the main role.
+In systolic heart failure, the main functional abnormality is impaired myocardial contractility, where the calcium ion plays the main role.
 Haemodynamic changes consist of low ejection fraction (EF), low stroke volume and decreased cardiac output.
-They lead to increased LV afterload and passively increased pressure in LA and in pulmonary veins.
-The consequences are pulmonary congestion, right heart failure, and secondary tricuspid regurgitation (TR) [3].
+They lead to increased LV after load and passively increased pressure in LA and in pulmonary veins.
+The consequences are pulmonary congestion, right heart failure, and secondary tricuspid regurgitation (TR).3

 In diastolic heart failure, two mechanisms contribute to diastolic dysfunction:

-I. Impaired LV relaxation occurs as a result of impaired calcium homeostasis and decreased production of adenosine-tri-phosphate (ATP).
+1. Impaired LV relaxation occurs as a result of impaired calcium homeostasis and decreased production of adenosine-tri-phosphate (ATP).
 An incomplete sequestration of calcium from troponin C (TnC) occurs, as well an incomplete dissociation of actin-myosin links.
 As a consequence, the relaxation process does not take place in all cells simultaneously.
 Individual cells still showed active contraction, which leads to impaired relaxation of LV.

-II.
-Increased LV stiffness (decreased extensibility, compliance) as a result of increased synthesis of collagen type 1 and 3 and development of fibrosis.
+2. Increased LV stiffness (decreased extensibility, compliance) as a result of increased synthesis of collagen type 1 and 3 and development of fibrosis.
 Stiff LV chamber is unable to fulfill with a sufficient amount of blood volume to increase stroke volume.
-This leads to activation of numerous compensatory mechanisms: haemodynamic mechanisms (Frank-Starling mechanism to maintain homeostasis), neurohormonal mechanisms (sympathetic nervous system and the renin-angiotensin-aldosterone) and the process of LV remodeling (LV hypertrophy) [4].
+This leads to activation of numerous compensatory mechanisms: haemodynamic mechanisms (Frank-Starling mechanism to maintain homeostasis), neurohormonal mechanisms (sympathetic nervous system and the renin-angiotensin-aldosterone) and the process of LV remodeling (LV hypertrophy).4 Initially, these compensatory mechanisms are beneficial, but with the time, if the cause for myocardial damage still persists, they become counterproductive and initiate a vicious cycle leading to progression of heart failure.

-Diagnostic approach.
-Noninvasive assessment of left ventricular function
+Diagnostic approach: Noninvasive assessment of left ventricular function

 The working group on diastolic heart failure in European Society of Cardiology, led by Prof. Paulus Walter, suggests three criteria for diagnosis of diastolic heart failure:

-a.
-Signs and symptoms of heart failure (dyspnoe, fatigue, dizziness, exercise intolerance and lack of physical findings (no signs of increased extracellular volume).
+1. Signs and symptoms of heart failure (dyspnoe, fatigue, dizziness, exercise intolerance and lack of physical findings (no signs of increased extracellular volume).

-b.
-Normal or slightly reduced ejection fraction (EF = 45-50%),
+2. Normal or slightly reduced ejection fraction (EF=45-50%),

 Recently, European Society of Cardiology published a new set of criteria for the diagnosis of diastolic heart failure.
 It includes ejection fraction, end-diastolic volume, parameters of Tissue Doppler Imagine, LV hypertrophy, left atrial size and concentration of natriuretic peptides.
 However, the technology and methods used for the diagnosis of diabetic cardiomyopathy are still subjects of modification and they do not have routine use in daily practice.
 Therefore, delayed diagnosis of diabetic cardiovascular complications is very common, even at the stage of overt heart failure.
 Hence, the need of complementary diagnostic strategies for early detection of subclinical forms of myocardial dysfunction is evident.
-The goal is timely implementation of therapeutic strategies and improve the prognosis.
+The goal is timely implementation of therapeutic strategies and improves the prognosis.

 Echocardiography